-The Yale Medical Oncology-Hematology Fellowship Program is a 36 month training program that adheres to the ACGME and ABIM guidelines for combined training in Medical Oncology and Hematology.
+The Yale Medical Oncology-Hematology Fellowship Program is a 36-month training program that adheres to the ACGME and ABIM guidelines for combined training in Medical Oncology and Hematology.
 The fellowship program provides comprehensive clinical training in the diagnosis and management of neoplastic and benign hematologic disorders and a robust research experience to prepare fellows for a career in academic medicine.
-Fellows have the opportunity to train in diverse health care systems and to care for a diverse patient population with respect to gender and socio-economic backgrounds.
+Fellows have the opportunity to train in multiple health care settings and to care for a diverse patient population with respect to gender and socio-economic backgrounds.

 The goal of the Yale Medical Oncology-Hematology Fellowship Program is to train the next generation of academic hematologists and oncologists devoted to laboratory-based or patient-oriented investigation.
 Thus, the program is designed and structured to provide not only comprehensive clinical training but also a rigorous research experience to prepare fellows for careers as clinician investigators or clinician scientists in academic medicine.

-Clinical Training in Year One (12 mo) and Year Two (6 mo):
+Clinical Training in Year One (12 months) and Year Two (6 months):

-Research Training in Year Two (6 mo) and Year Three (12 mo):
+Research Training in Year Two (6 months) and Year Three (12 months):

 Research Opportunities and Programs: